UtopianFuturist/dearest-llama/README.md

 This bot is designed to be deployed on Render.com's free tier.
 You can use the included `render.yaml` file for easy deployment.
 You will need a Render account to deploy this bot.
 When deploying on Render, ensure you set it up as a 'Web Service'.
+You must add all the environment variables mentioned here with their values except for TEXT_MODEL (which is now hardcoded)

 **Important Note for Render's Free Tier:**